-The statement below describes the measures taken by the Winkhaus Group to prevent forms of modern slavery and human trafficking for the year 2018.
-The Winkhaus Group camplies with its obligations under Section 54 (1 ) of the UK Modern Slavery Act 2015.
+The statement below describes the measures taken by the Winkhaus Group to prevent forms of modern slavery and human trafficking and child labour for the year 2019.

-Within the Winkhaus Group we ban all forms of modern slavery, forced and child Iabor, exploitation and discrimination.
-Winkhaus is committed to the principles of the Universal Declaration of Human Rights, the UN Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights and the International Labor Organization (ILO) core Iabor standards.
-Ensuring fair local working conditions is an integral part of Winkhaus' cerparate culture.
+Within the Winkhaus Group we ban all forms of modern slavery, forced and child labor, exploitation and discrimination.
+Winkhaus is committed to the principles of the Universal Declaration of Human Rights, the UN Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights and the International Labor Organization (ILO) core labor standards.
+Ensuring fair local working conditions is an integral part of Winkhaus' corporate culture.

 The Code of Conduct, which was revised in 2017, has been sent to employees in the respective national language in the foreign companies.
 Furthermore, all employees of the Winkhaus Group have been sensitized within training sessions on the Code of Conduct.
 Du ring training it has been expressly stated that there is a clear ban on forced and child labor and that Winkhaus prohibits any form of exploitation or discrimination.